rubenrabb01/Modeling-MacFish-database/Common_code.md

 cbind(summ1, df=rep(10000,length(fixef(object))))
 })
 ```
-**Note**: *Using lmer in glmulti makes the coef() function invalid.
+🔴 Using lmer in glmulti makes the *coef()* function invalid.
 The above is a bugfix correction that needs to be ran before running multi-model selection and inference

 - Define glmulti formula for fixed effects: